SalishSeaCast/SalishSeaCmd/README.rst

 This an extensible tool built on the OpenStack ``cliff`` (`Command Line Interface Formulation Framework`_) package.
-It is a NEMO domain-specific command processor tool for the `Salish Sea NEMO model`_ that uses plug-ins from the `NEMO-Cmd`_ package.
+It is a NEMO domain-specific command processor tool for the `SalishSeaCast NEMO model`_ that uses plug-ins from the `NEMO-Cmd`_ package.

 .. _Command Line Interface Formulation Framework: http://docs.openstack.org/developer/cliff/
 .. _NEMO-Cmd: https://github.com/SalishSeaCast/NEMO-Cmd